Usha Varanasi: Career

-Varanasi joined NOOA's Northwest Fisheries Science Center in 1975 to study the chemistry of the head tissues of porpoises, even though, as she said she "had no idea what a porpoise was" nor had much experience in biological chemistry.
-There were few chemistry jobs available at the time in the Seattle area and she was interested in different things.
-She stayed at the agency for 35 years, becoming the first woman to lead one of NOAA's nine major field laboratories for fisheries in 1994, and held the position of Science and Research Director of its Northwest Fisheries Science Center for 16 years till her retirement in 2010.
+Varanasi joined Seattle University in 1969 to study the chemistry of the head tissues of porpoises believed to be involved in echolocation, even though, as she said she "had no idea what a porpoise was" nor had much experience in biological chemistry.
+There were few chemistry jobs available at the time in the Seattle area and she was open to learning and investigating different fields.

+She joined NOAA's Northwest Fisheries Science Center in 1975 to study uptake and metabolism of petroleum hydrocarbons in marine organisms.
+Varanasi stayed at the agency for 35 years, becoming the first woman to lead one of NOAA's nine major field laboratories for fisheries in 1994, and held the position of Science and Research Director of its Northwest Fisheries Science Center for 16 years till her retirement in 2010.

 Her work was recognized in 1993 by the U.S. Department of Commerce's highest award — the Gold Medal — for advancing NOAA's scientific and management capabilities to respond to coastal pollution problems.
 In 2000, she received the U.S. Presidential Rank Award for Meritorious Service, for leadership that resulted in multidisciplinary research programs for management and conservation of salmon and marine groundfish on the U.S. West Coast.

-From 2004 to 2010, Varanasi was the director of NOAA's West Coast Center of Excellence for Ocean and Human Health, which studies how degradation of oceans and aquatic ecosystems can affect the health and well-being of people.
-From 2007-2010, Dr. Varanasi also served as the lead for Commerce Department (through NOAA) on the executive committee of the West Coast Governors Agreement on Ocean Health.
+From 2004 to 2010, Varanasi was the director of NOAA's West Coast Center of Excellence for Ocean and Human Health, when it studied how degradation of oceans and aquatic ecosystems can affect the health and well-being of people.
+From 2007-2010, Dr. Varanasi also served as the lead for the U.S. Commerce Department (through NOAA) on the executive committee of the West Coast Governors Agreement on Ocean Health.
 From 2008-2011, she served on the inaugural science panel for Puget Sound partnership.

 In 2011, Varanasi was appointed a distinguished scholar in residence at the UW's College of the Environment and was elected a member of the Washington State Academy of Sciences.
-She is an affiliate professor in the UW's Chemistry department, School of Aquatic and Fishery Sciences and School of Law.
+From 2012 to 2016, she was associated with its School of Law.
+She is currently an affiliate professor in the UW's Chemistry department, School of Aquatic and Fishery Sciences.

 Varanasi's broad scientific interests include chemistry, environmental toxicology, fishery and the connections between nature and human health.